underscoreio/essential-scala/src/pages/collections/seq.md

 res3: scala.collection.immutable.Vector[Int] = Vector(1, 2, 3)
 ~~~

-We can write import statements anywhere in our code -- impoted identifiers are scoped lexically to the block where we use them:
+We can write import statements anywhere in our code -- imported identifiers are scoped lexically to the block where we use them:

 ~~~ scala
 // `empty` is unbound here